Moderate immigration may promote a peak of cooperation among natives: Results

+The peak of cooperation observed in Fig.~\ref{fig.diagrama} is due to the initial increase in the native cooperation, which is caused by the efficient immigrants acting as nucleation centers of cooperation, since they are able to outcompete any defector in a sea of defectors when $\alpha>2.78$.
+The subsequent decrease in $C_0$ comes from the competition for space.
+If more immigrants arrive, the competition for space increases, and efficient immigrants become more abundant than native cooperators, as shown in Fig.~\ref{fig.abundances}.
+The peak is more pronounced the higher the efficiency of the immigrants.
+Thus, there is an optimal level of immigrants influx if the goal is to promote cooperation among natives without replacing the natives with immigrants.

 The second remarkable result of the model is that cooperation among natives can be boosted even if the majority of the immigrants are defectors.
-Figure~\ref{fig.densXpce} shows the average equilibrium density of native cooperators as a function of the probability that an immigrant is an efficient cooperator, $p_e$.
+Figure~\ref{fig.densXpce} shows the average equilibrium density of native cooperators, $C_0$, as a function of the probability that an immigrant is an efficient cooperator, $p_e$.
 As expected, $C_0$ is a monotonously increasing function of $p_e$.
 Notice, however, that for $\alpha\ge3$ even a small increase in $p_e$, e.g. $10\%$, is enough to allow native cooperation to flourish.

-Interestingly, the effects for different efficiency coefficients tend to be equivalent near the extremes, $p_e=0$ and $p_e=1$, especially when $\alpha>3$.
+Interestingly, the effects for different efficiency levels tend to be equivalent near the extremes, $p_e=0$ and $p_e=1$, especially when $\alpha>3$.
 This is due to two different processes.
-For $p_e$ close to 1, there is a maximum level of cooperation allowed in the system for a specific immigration coefficient, as discussed above, which in this case is around 0.8 (see Fig.~\ref{fig.diagrama}$c$).
+For $p_e$ close to $1$, there is a maximum amount of native cooperators allowed in the system for a specific immigration coefficient, as discussed above, which in this case is around $0.8$ (see Fig.~\ref{fig.diagrama}$c$).
 Thus, more efficient immigrants will have little effect on the final level of cooperation.
-For $p_e$ close to 0, on the other hand, the arrival of efficient cooperative immigrants is very rare.
+For $p_e$ close to $0$, on the other hand, the arrival of efficient cooperative immigrants is very rare.